 Liberty approaching tough stretch while glaring frontcourt issue grows into a real problem

 The Libs’ thin frontcourt was on full display in the July 12 victory over the Indiana Fever, and even more evident in Wednesday’s loss to the Dallas Wings.
-The absence of bigs Stefanie Dolson and Han Xu creates a thin frontline for the Liberty, which requires Jonquel Jones and Nyara Sabally to shoulder the entire load for 40 minutes.
+The absence of bigs Stefanie Dolson and Han Xu creates a thin frontline for the Liberty, who require Jonquel Jones and Nyara Sabally to shoulder the entire load for 40 minutes.

 The domino effect of that is now teams are game planning to attack the paint and force Liberty bigs into foul trouble, which strips Sandy Brondello’s squad of the needed aggressiveness from forwards to win the battle down low.